 Source: World Bank Development Indicators.

 The global generation of wealth remains highly concentrated.
 The four largest economies, the United States, Japan, China, and Germany, alone accounted for more than 40% of the world’s GDP.
 Thus, nine countries (G8 + China) generated more than half the global economic activity.
-Still, the dynamism is shifting with China overtaking Japan to become the world’s second-largest economy in 2010.
+Still, the dynamism is shifting, with China overtaking Japan to become the world’s second-largest economy in 2010.
 Countries such as Brazil and India have also experienced remarkable growth.
-This commercial potential and dynamism shape global transactions and flows.
+This commercial potential and dynamism shape global transactions, flows, and the associated transportation systems.